jaspector

 A building permit is required for erection, remodeling, repair, and demolition of buildings or parts thereof, manufactured homes, water heaters, and certain driveway work involving curb or approach removal or replacement.

+Not all construction work requires a permit in Pampa, TX.
 The following work is generally exempt: Fences not over 8 feet high that are not retaining walls; One-story detached residential accessory building of 120 square feet or less (must comply with setback requirements); Driveway work only if not removing curb or replacing approach area.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the Building Department before proceeding.
+When in doubt, confirm with the local building department before starting work.